particuleio/website/content/blog/cncf-argo.en.md

 #### [Argo Workflow](https://argoproj.github.io/projects/argo)

-Native Kubernetes pipeline creation: Pods, jobs , etc as well as orchestration and artifacts handling which can be compare to a classic CI tools.
+Native Kubernetes pipeline creation: Pods, jobs, etc as well as orchestration and artifacts handling which can be compare to a classic CI tools.

 #### [Argo CD](https://argoproj.github.io/projects/argo-cd)